Who’s Johnny?

 cimg1257

 I had seen poverty in magazines, but this was different.
 These kids were dirt-poor.
 They had one set of tattered clothes (if they had clothes at all), many of them didn’t get a single meal in a day, and most of them had lost one or both of their parents to HIV/AIDS.
 Despite all this, they were happy.
 I don’t mean like clueless happy, I mean really deep-down happy.
 They had Joy.
 That bugged me.
 I had so much, but I was miserable.
 So when Jen went back to Uganda in 2007, I went with her.
-That journey is chronicled here.
 I did computer work in Uganda.
 I didn’t even know Uganda had computers.
-My work there affected me.
+That work affected me.
 I repaired old computers so that children and adults could learn computer skills since a single computer job can support four or five families.
-I became increasingly disappointed by the computer garbage that had been donated and how ancient it was.
-That got me thinking about why this was.
-My personal upgrade trail in the U.S. was so much nicer than this stuff.
 I cleaned viruses off of machines that were eating spreadsheets that held sponsor information.
 When a sponsor database gets clobbered by a virus, kids don’t eat.
 It may sound extreme, but that’s how it was.
-By battling anti-virus, I was saving lives.
+Through my work in Uganda, I was saving lives.
+Never in my life, in any of the roles I had played (Christian, Pirate, Ninja, Hacker, Author, etc) had I ever saved a life.

-When I returned from that trip, I lost the desire to build my image and further my career.
 That trip was the start of a change for me.
-I still loved technology and hacking, but I had discovered a Godly direction, passion and use for my talents and skills.
+I still loved technology and hacking, but I had discovered a Godly direction and a new passion and use for my talents and skills.
 (James 1:27) I felt it was time to be about something bigger than me.
-I founded Hackers For Charity (HFC).
+I founded Hackers For Charity (HFC) because deep down I felt that there were others like me in the hacking community that anted to connect with positive, life-altering change.

 baltimore-sun-jl1baltimore-sun-jl2-2baltimore-sun-jl3